Shopify/prettier-plugin-liquid/CONTRIBUTING.md

 ## Context

 There's a lot of abstract concepts that goes into making this plugin.

+- Take a look at our plugin's [principles](./docs/principles/index.md).
-Read [HOW_IT_WORKS.md](HOW_IT_WORKS.md) for a technical overview.
+- Read [HOW_IT_WORKS.md](HOW_IT_WORKS.md) for a technical overview.
+- Read [Whitespace Handling](./docs/whitespace-handling.md) for an overview of how we deal with that internally.

 The source code for this plugin is in TypeScript.

 ## Standards

-* PR should explain what the feature does, and why the change exists.
+- PR should explain what the feature does, and why the change exists.
-* PR should include any carrier specific documentation explaining how it works.
+- PR should include any carrier specific documentation explaining how it works.
-* Code should be generic and reusable.
+- Code should be generic and reusable.

 ## Formating